Map

 Minster Court viewed from 22 Bishopsgate

-In the forecourt, on Mincing Lane, are three bronze horses that are each over 3 metres tall, sculpted by Althea Wynne; they have been nicknamed "Dollar", "Yen" and "Sterling".[9]
+The building is pink granite and marble, in a neo-gothic[11] or "postmodern-gothic" style.[12]
+It has many sharp-pointed corners, and is sometimes called "Dracula's Castle".[11]
+In the forecourt, on Mincing Lane, are three bronze horses that are each over 3 metres tall, sculpted by Althea Wynne; they have been nicknamed Dollar, Yen and Sterling.[13]

-It appeared briefly in Disney's 1996 live-action movie 101 Dalmatians as the exterior of Cruella De Vil's haute couture fashion house, "House of DeVil".[10]
+Minster Court appeared briefly in Disney's 1996 live-action film 101 Dalmatians as the exterior of Cruella De Vil's haute couture fashion house, "House of DeVil".[14]
 It also appeared as the location of the architectural practice of Peter Manson (played by Trevor Eve) in the 2010 remake of Bouquet of Barbed Wire.
-The stairs leading to the forecourt also appeared briefly in the 1999 music video for the song "Coffee & TV" by the British rock band Blur.[11]
+The stairs leading to the forecourt also appeared briefly in the 1999 music video for the song "Coffee & TV" by the British rock band Blur.[15]

 References